hakansuku/D1APACTraining/1_4 Cluster_Installation_maintenance.md

-simply press enter to accept default directory for Dynatrace Data (else specify another folder). simply press enter to accept y to keep all data in default directory. simply press enter to n as this is a new cluster installation. simply press enter to use 'sudo -n %CMD' for executing commands with superuser priviledges.
+simply press enter to accept default directory for Dynatrace Data (else specify another folder). simply press enter to accept y to keep all data in default directory. simply press enter to n as this is a new cluster installation. simply press enter to use 'sudo -n %CMD' for executing commands with superuser privileges.

 The installation should complete in 10 minutes and will automatically start the Cluster.
 ![install complete](https://github.com/hakansuku/D1APACTraining/blob/main/images/managed/installcomplete.png?raw=true)